 Available in Summer

 This rigorous eight-week course is designed for students who plan to enter an undergraduate or graduate degree program at a university in the United States.
-It will prepare students for university-level academic study by:
+It explores multiple aspects of one central theme and aims to prepare students for university-level academic study by:

 - Focusing on academic writing skills, including:

 - Issues related to plagiarism and academic honesty (paraphrasing, citing sources, and using quotations appropriately)

 - Introducing research skills, including a presentation by a Columbia University librarian on how to use the library system

 - Improving discussion skills, including fluency and advanced-level vocabulary, thus preparing students for participation in seminar discussions